August 2018 - June 2019

 Ballymahon, LongfordDownload full PDF case study

-The project was a design and build project to deliver a full data and telecommunications network throughout the park.
+The project was a design and build project to deliver a full data and telecommunications network throughout the park as part of a fibre and data installation.

 Originally a 450 acre forest- the park was formed and carved out of the existing Landscape to form a 470 lodge and 30 apartment facility.
 The park centrepiece is a state of the art central village with many amenities and attractions – supported by a network of forest activity centres.
 The new park forms a central part of the Irish Tourism offering for Europe and further afield and to date has been booked out to capacity.